-If your business is set up across multiple domains, you might want each of them to report to a separate Google Analytics property or view.
-There are, however, more than a few good reasons to have each domain report to a single view as well.
+If your business website is set up across multiple domains, you might want each of them to report to a separate Google Analytics property or view.
+There are however, more than a few good reasons to have each domain report to a single view as well.
 If you’re not sure, it’s relatively simple to do both.

 Step 1: Create a Cross Domain Tracking “Auto Link” Variable in Google Tag Manager (GTM)